kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ##### Downgrade

-It's always possible to trivially downgrade to the previous kubelet, It does not have any impact as the future node resource hot plug wont be reflected in cluster without manual kubelet restart.
+It's always possible to trivially downgrade to the previous kubelet, It does not have any impact as the future node resource hot plug wont be reflected in cluster.

 ### Version Skew Strategy